emecon21/Packet-Tracer-Labs/ROUTING/Dynamic Routing/RIP/README.md

 ## Dynamic Routing (RIP) Configurations
-This lab demonstrates Dynamic Routing with the RIP protocol between two networks in Cisco Packet Tracer.
+This lab shows how I configured Dynamic Routing with the RIP protocol between two networks.

 The goal was to make both networks communicate automatically, without manually adding static routes.

 ## Steps Followed